UKPLab/coling2018-xling_argument_mining/code/README.md

 Feel free to adapt the hyperparameters in the YAML file according to your taste (e.g., size of hidden states, etc.)

 ## Annotation projection

+For annotation projection, we provide the algorithm that projects annotation spans from a source to the target language.